phusion/passenger_rpm_automation/README.md

 The Jenkins publishing script posts to some HTTPS servers.
 For security reasons, we pin the certificates, but these certificates expire after a while.
 You can update them by running:

     ./internal/scripts/pin_certificates

+### Dealing with broken packages: enabling/disabling CR

+Once in a while, while building or while testing, YUM will abort with an error like this:

+    --> Running transaction check
+    ---> Package gperftools-libs.x86_64 0:2.4-5.el7 will be installed
+    --> Processing Dependency: libunwind.so.8()(64bit) for package: gperftools-libs-2.4-5.el7.x86_64
+    --> Finished Dependency Resolution
+    Error: Package: gperftools-libs-2.4-5.el7.x86_64 (epel)
+               Requires: libunwind.so.8()(64bit)
+     You could try using --skip-broken to work around the problem You could try running: rpm -Va --nofiles --nodigest

+This tends to happen after a new RHEL minor release.
+The problem is that the Passenger packages depend on EPEL.
+EPEL builds against the latest RHEL release.
+But CentOS lags behind RHEL, so right after a new RHEL minor release there will be packages in EPEL which do not work on the latest CentOS minor release.

+To fix this problem, you need to enable the [CentOS Continuous Release](https://wiki.centos.org/AdditionalResources/Repositories/CR) (CR) repository in the build box and the test box.
+The CR repository contains prerelease packages for the next CentOS release.
+Note that if you enable CR, any RPMs you produce will end up depending on the package versions in CR.
+This means that those RPMs will work on RHEL (which has already released those versions of the dependency packages), but not on CentOS systems without CR.
+You must therefore instruct CentOS users to enable CR until the next CentOS minor release is published.

+To enable or disable CR:

+ * Edit `docker-images/buildbox/epel-7-x86_64.cfg`.
+Under the `[cr]` section, modify the `enabled` flag.
+Then run `make -C docker-images buildbox`
+ * Edit `docker-images/testbox-7/install.sh`.
+Either comment or uncomment the lines responsible for enabling CR.
+Then run `make -C docker-images testbox-centos-7`

+When done, push these images and pull from them the CI server.

+You should disable CR in the buildbox and the testbox as soon as the next CentOS minor release is published.

 ## Jenkins integration